davidfstr/dafoster.net/_posts/2013-01-29-unique-features-of-various-programming-languages.md

 ### Lisp <small>(Common Lisp, Scheme, Clojure)[^lisp-dialects]</small>

-* **Homeoiconic // Grammar and Abstract Syntax Tree (AST) equivalent**
+* **Homeoiconic**
-    * When you write a Lisp program, the notation you use (the *grammar*) is equivalent to what a compiler would see (an *AST*).
+    * When you write a Lisp program, the notation you use (the *grammar*) is equivalent to what a compiler would see (an *abstract syntax tree* or *AST*).
     * Furthermore this Lisp code is represented as a nested structure of lists, symbols, and literals, all of which can be directly generated and manipulated in Lisp itself!
-    * This allows Lisp code at runtime to generate list structures which can then be run as Lisp code directly.
+    * This allows Lisp code to generate list structures which can then be run as Lisp code directly.
+        * Generation can be done at *compile* time with **macros**.
+        * Generation can be done at *runtime* as well, and then invoked with **eval**.
+    * However the highly uniform structure of Lisp code, devoid of operator and syntactic diversity, makes for lousy typography and thus low readability.
+* **Macros**
+    * A function that transforms the AST of its operands at *compile* time to new code.
-    * And at *compile* time, Lisp **macros** can do the same thing, generating arbitrary new statements and control structures.
-This is extremely powerful.
+    * Macros can be used to generate arbitrary new statements and control structures.
         * Domain specific languages, in particular, are very easy to implement in Lisp thanks to macros.
-    * However the highly uniform structure of Lisp code, devoid of operator and syntactic diversity, makes for lousy typography and thus low readability.
+    * Macros can also be used to perform code optimizations at compile time[^macro-optimize] (similar to  "template metaprogramming" in C++).
+    * Fluent use of macros requires the host language to be homoiconic, which is rare.
+Thus Lisp remains the only well-known language family that has macros.
 * **Lisp Conditions and Restarts**
     * Allows bidirectional communication between different parts of the call stack.
 More powerful than exceptions, since conditions can not only unwind the stack but also wind it back again via a restart.
 * **Call-with-current-continuation**
     * Allows you to save the current execution state of the program in a variable and jump back to it later.
 Multiple times, even.
 It's like a friggin' time machine.
 You can implement fairly complex control flow operators with this function.

 [^lisp-dialects]: There are more dialects of Lisp than any other language I can think of.
 These 3 (Common Lisp, Scheme, and Clojure) are just the most popular dialects.
 I've directly used [Racket](http://racket-lang.org) in the past, which is itself a dialect of Scheme.

+[^macro-optimize]: Prismatic performs efficient [compile-time DOM templating](http://blog.getprismatic.com/blog/2013/1/22/the-magic-of-macros-lighting-fast-templating-in-clojurescript) in JavaScript using macros.

+### Other

+* **Fexprs**
+    * A function whose operands are passed to it at runtime without being evaluated.
+    * Similar to macros and lazy evaluation in terms of power.
+    * Has fallen out of favor since the 1980s due to being difficult for compilers to optimize.
+Also it is hard to provide good error messages .
+    * Furthermore most fexpr functions tend to rely on *eval* to continue evaluating its operands.
+The use of *eval* has its own problems...

 <!-- TODO: Add Prolog -->